 Has your child yelled at you, closed the door, or mouthed something disrespectful?
 As much as it hurt, you might have thought that it was best to let it go.
 After all, you don’t want to fuel the fire with even more confrontation—it’s hard enough as it is.

-Except allowing her to act rude only enables her to continue to do so.
+Allowing her to act rude only enables her to continue to do so.

-Don’t tolerate rudeness towards her siblings either, even when it seems like typical rivalry.
+Don’t tolerate rudeness towards her siblings either, even when it seems like a typical rivalry.
 She should know that it’s not normal to act disrespectfully.

-2. Ask your child why she’s upset
+2. Ask your child why they’re upset

 We miss this so often.
-When our kids act up, we react so quickly we forget to ask why they’re upset.
+When our kids act up, we react so quickly that we forget to ask why they’re upset.
 Asking what’s bothering them forces us to empathize with their emotions.
 We can see why they’re upset and acting the way they are.

 Asking reassures your child that you’re on the same—not opposing—side.
 You’re not trying to pick a fight.
 Instead, you’re reminding her you’re here to help and that you’re in this together to tackle whatever is bothering her.